-- A. The Commission shall not license a primary management official or key employee if the Commission determines, in applying the standards in Section for making a license eligibility determination, that licensing the person: - Poses a threat to the public interest; - Poses a threat to the effective regulation of gaming; - 3.
-Creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and/or activities in the conduct of gaming; or - 4.
-Would result in a dual license with another government that issues gaming licenses. - B. When the Commission does not issue a license to an applicant for a primary management official or key employee position, or revokes a previously issued license after reconsideration, it shall: - 1.
+- A. The Commission shall not license a primary management official or key employee if the Commission determines, in applying the standards in Section 20 23 for making a license eligibility determination, that licensing the person: - 1.
+Poses a threat to the public interest; - 2.
+Poses a threat to the effective regulation of gaming; or - 3.
+Creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and/or activities in the conduct of gaming. - B. When the Commission does not issue a license to an applicant for a primary management official or key employee position, or revokes a previously issued license after reconsideration, it shall: - 1.
 Notify the NIGC; and, - Forward copies of its eligibility determination and notice of results of the applicant's background investigation to the NIGC for inclusion in the Indian Gaming Individuals Record System.

-Section 24.
+Section 23 26.
 Gaming License Suspensions and Revocations

 - A. If, after a license is issued to a primary management official or a key employee, the Commission receives notice from the NIGC that the primary management official or key employee is not eligible for employment, the Commission shall do the following: - 1.
 Immediately suspend the license; - Provide the licensee with written notice of the suspension and proposed revocation; and, - 3.
-Provide the licensee with notice by certified mail of a time and place for a hearing on the proposed revocation of the license. - B. Following a revocation hearing, the Commission shall decide whether to revoke or reinstate the license at issue. - C. The Commission shall notify the NIGC of its decision to revoke or reinstate a license within 45-days of receiving notification from the NIGC that a primary management official or key employee is not eligible for employment.
+Provide the licensee with notice by certified mail of a time and place for a hearing on the proposed revocation of the license. - B. Following a revocation hearing, the Commission shall decide whether to revoke or reinstate the license at issue.

+C. The Commission shall notify the NIGC of its decision to revoke or reinstate a license within 45days of receiving notification from the NIGC that a primary management official or key employee is not eligible for employment.